wemgl/edu-errstrat-go-code/exercises/handling-errors/README.md

    var applicationErr *temporal.ApplicationError
 		if errors.As(err, &applicationErr) {}
    ```
-   Within that block, you can handle the error, add additional logging, and so on.
+   Within that `if errors.As() {}` block, you can handle the error, add additional logging, and so on.
 For example, you could add:
    ```
    println("Billing timestamp of failed order:", confirmation.BillingTimestamp)
    logger.Error("Unable to charge credit card", "Error", err)